fmrtl73/pxdocs/content/reference/CLI/alerts.md

 NODE       ObjectstoreStateChange         SEVERITY_TYPE_NOTIFY
 ```

-For more details on alerts, please see [this page](/install-with-other/operate-and-maintain/monitoring/portworx-alerts).
+For more details on alerts, see [Portworx Alerts](/install-with-other/operate-and-maintain/monitoring/portworx-alerts).

 ## Reported alerts